tokenika/eoside/docs/intro.md

 ## Project standardization

 Any EOSIO smart contract resides in its folder.
-EOSIde supports a specific layout of the contract folder:
+EOSIDE supports a specific layout of the contract folder:
 * **root** -- project folder,
     * **.vscode** -- system folder
     * **build** -- folder where contract WASM and ABI files go,